AFUtik/NoisePy/README.md

 # NoisePy
 Hello, this project provides 2-Dimensional Perlin Noise with filters for detailed landscape.
-This noise uses hash to generate values on x and y, so
-Noise doesn't require providing a width or a height of space, but you can implement with def `determine(weight, height)` for limited space.
+This noise uses hash to generate values on x and y, so the noise doesn't require providing a width or a height of space,   but you can implement with def `determine(weight, height)` for limited space.

 ### Example